jamesmoore24/Digital-Savviness-IAP-UROP/README.md

 ### Approach:

 COMPLETED:

-TO DO:
 1. Connect to, investigate, and test API data vendors that they are sending complete data.
 2. Complete review of existing R files used for data collection and processing and update techniques using Python.
-3. Update indicator words/phrases for use in digital-savviness evaluation.
-4. Implement process for evaluating tech-savviness:
+3. Implement process for evaluating tech-savviness:
     * Pull biographies from SEC's EDGAR database
-    * Utilize Stanza's NLP library to parse biographies
+    * Utilize TLNK's NLP library to parse biographies

+TO DO:
+1. Update indicator words/phrases for use in digital-savviness evaluation.
+2. Implement process for evaluating tech-savviness:
     * Decide on thresholds for NLP evaluation and assign flag (tech-savvy or not tech-savvy) to each company being investigated
     * Map NLP evaluation to financial performance indicators
     * Use T-test to determine if significant financial performance difference exists between the two groups.
-5. Generate data visuals (word cloud, histogram, box plots, etc...) to demonstrate findings
+3. Generate data visuals (word cloud, histogram, box plots, etc...) to demonstrate findings
-5. Organize and detail quantitative and visual results in academic briefing in LATEX
+4. Organize and detail quantitative and visual results in academic briefing in LATEX

 ### Takeaways: